For an elderly person suffering from arthritis, not much hurts more than trying to open a can of food.

 While not a general can opener, this little gadget has a definite place in the life of a person with arthritis.
 This opener is specially designed for pop top or ring pull style cans like on tuna, pet food, and such.
 Those types of cans can be difficult for anyone to open – arthritis or not.
 Prying them open is much simpler with this!

 This device uses a prying action to lift these types of ring pulls without hurting your fingers or hands, or breaking your nails.
 Its giant hook top goes under the ring pull of the can and gives you leverage to easily pull it up without any hassle.
 The curve is also lined with rubber to ensure that it stays securely on the lid while you’re pulling it (and the lid doesn’t fly off once it comes loose).

 It has a super wide handle as well that’s ergonomically designed, making for easy gripping.
 This part is also lined with rubber to ensure a secure, comfortable grip while adding leverage to your grip.
 Overall, this handy little device is about 4 inches wide by a half inch thick, and 9 inches long weighing 3.2 ounces.

 Best Types of Can Openers for the Elderly

 It is very important that seniors have a can opener in their kitchen that is easy to use.
-Many nutritious and easy to cook foods come from cans, so being able to pop open a can of food and throw it in an easy to use microwave oven will improve their independence in the kitchen.
+Many nutritious and easy to cook foods come from cans, so being able to pop open a can of soup and other soft foods that seniors eat and throw it in an easy to use microwave oven will improve their independence in the kitchen.
 Quickly heating up a bowl of oatmeal while making their morning coffee will encourage better eating habits as well.